idealistxy/CIL-learning-based-on-BEEF/README.md

   ```

   ## notices
-  If you want to run the tiny-imagenet, please unzip our zip document, we did some basic operation which cause dataset different from what you can get from the webside.
+  If you want to run the tiny-imagenet or imagenet-100,please put your dataset path in utils/data.py, and be aware of the dataset you download on the webside（you may have to do some modify espeically the tiny one）

   If you want to modify the Hyperparameters, you can check the setting file in ICLR23-BEEF-master\configs\beef\*.json